top of page

 After your devices are set up, it’s important to pay attention to how they communicate.
 Unusual behavior could be a red flag.

-You don’t need a full security team—sometimes even a quick nightly review is enough to catch problems early.
+You don’t need a full security team.
+Sometimes, a quick nightly review is enough to catch problems early.

 6. Have a Response Plan Ready

-Even with strong protections, devices can fail or act unpredictably.
-Without a plan, a small issue can quickly become overwhelming.
+Even with strong protections, devices can still fail or act in unexpected ways.
+Without a plan, a small problem can quickly become overwhelming.

 Your response plan should outline:

-With a clear plan, you can react fast and stay calm instead of scrambling.
+A clear plan helps you respond quickly and stay calm instead of scrambling.

 7. Restrict Device Permissions